glic3rinu/passlib/docs/modular_crypt_format.rst

 Identifiers & Platform Support
 ==============================

-The following table lists of all the major MCF hashes supported by passlib, and indicates which operating systems offer native support.
+The following table lists of all the major MCF hashes supported by Passlib, and indicates which operating systems [#gae]_ offer native support.

+.. todo:: include MacOS X in this list

 ==================================== ==================== =========== =========== =========== =========== =======
 Scheme                               Prefix               Linux       FreeBSD     NetBSD      OpenBSD     Solaris